 The Disability Support office may be reached by phone at 815-835-6246.

 Students enrolled in online courses may be required to take proctored exams in the SVCC Testing Center or another approved testing center.
-Instructors will indicate whether your exams need to be completed in a proctored environment in the course syllabus, in the Moodle section for the course, or via email.
+Instructors will indicate whether your exams need to be completed in a proctored environment in the course syllabus, in the Canvas section for the course, or via email.
 Not all instructors require proctored exams.

 A proctor is a person who supervises exams.
 Proctored exams are used to ensure academic integrity.
 It is your responsibility to locate a suitable proctor in a timely manner if you are unable to utilize the SVCC Testing Center.
 Testing Centers generally require a form of photo identification.
 Students are responsible for any costs incurred by the use of other Testing Centers.